BAWilson94/MPT-Calculator/README.md

 [5] P. D. Ledger and W. R. B. Lionheart,  An explicit formula for the magnetic polarizability tensor for object characterization, IEEE Trans Geosci Remote Sens., 56(6), 3520-3533, 2018.

-[6] B. A. Wilson and P. D. Ledger, Efficient numerical schemes for the computation of the magnetic polarizability tensor, In preparation, 2019.
+[6] B. A. Wilson and P. D. Ledger, Efficient computation of the magnetic polarizabiltiy tensor spectral signature using pod.
+2020. https://arxiv.org/abs/2001.07629

 as well as those of NGSolve: